Skip to contents

 • "KEEP_CURRENT_MODEL".

-Internally, it uses the best row of res$table and compares against the current model (if supplied).
-The rule checks, for instance:
+Internally, it uses the best row of res$table.
+The rule checks:

 • Residual diagnostics: The new model must pass basic tests (QS on SA, Ljung–Box).
 If the best model fails badly (e.g. strong remaining seasonality, severe autocorrelation), the recommendation is to keep the current model.